splunk-soar-connectors/ssh/manual_readme_content.md

 The 'disable_sha2' parameter in the asset can be checked when the SSH instance is old one which does not have the support of either RSA2 or the "server-sig-algs" protocol extension.

+## Enable PowerBroker Support

+When PowerBroker support is enabled in the asset configuration, the SSH connector will check if the `pbrun` command is present in the command parameter.
+If `pbrun` is detected in the command, the connector will automatically inject the configured password when executing the command, allowing seamless integration with PowerBroker-managed environments for elevated access control.

 ## Verify Last Reboot Time

 After successfully logging into your SSH server, run the command `     last reboot    ` which will